nickcharlton/site/_posts/2013-06-06-android-ioio.md

 ---
 title: Experiments with Android, a IOIO board and Heart Rate Monitoring
-tags: projects, android, ioio, heart-rate-monitor
+tags: projects android ioio heart-rate-monitor
 ---

 A few weeks back now, I worked on a project for [iDAT][].
 I came in at the end to